Skip Ribbon Commands

 What is a Pediatric Gastroenterologist?

-If your child has a digestive system, liver, or nutritional problem, a pediatric gastroenterologist has the expertise to treat your child.
-Digestive, liver, and nutritional problems in children often are quite different from those seen in adults.
+If your child has a digestive system, liver or nutritional problem, a pediatric gastroenterologist has the expertise to treat them.
+When problems like these affect a child, they're often are quite different than when seen in adults.
 Specialized training and experience in pediatric gastroenterology are important.

 • At least 4 years of medical school